25 & 26 March 2018

 At a ‘supermercado’ we bought bread rolls, cheese, cold meat and a bottle of red wine to celebrate our arrival in Lisbon for our second Camino … not something we foresee a year ago!
 We felt really blessed to be here!

 We met Linda from Montana (Canada) in our hostel.
 She was on her way back to Canada after she finished her Camino.
 A few weeks ago, she started the Portuguese Camino from Lisbon, but after her first day, she had such bad torrential rain and strong winds, that she decided to rather take the train to Redondela in Spain from where she walked the last 90km to Santiago.
 She mentioned that she did not see any other pilgrims on her first day and felt quite alone.
 She warned us that this might be the same for us.
 At least we have each other … and sometimes, being alone is just what you need, to find what you are looking for.

 Today will be the last day that we will be tourists on our journey (that is until we arrive in Porto) and we decided to take the hop-on-hop-off bus to explore Lisbon further.

 The city of Lisbon as seen from the hop-on-hop-off bus

 Friends of us, who previously visited Portugal, told us about the delicacy Pastel de Nata (a Portuguese custard tart).
-Back in South Africa we have almost the same tart, called “melktert” (milk tart) and I love the taste and texture of this tart … I was looking forward tasting the Portuguese version!
+Back in South Africa we have almost the same tart, called ‘melktert’ (milk tart) and I love the taste and texture of this tart.
+I was looking forward tasting the Portuguese version!
 We found a bakery filled with Pastel de Natas and we bought not one, but four of these sweet treats!
 I discovered that this is very similar to the South African ‘melktert’ … which made me think that I will eat a couple more of these on our Camino!